WildAnimalClocks/aging-mice/README.md

 ## running the pipeline

-To start the pipeline, in a terminal window in the artic-polio directory, simply enter:
+To start the pipeline, in a terminal window in the aging-mice directory, simply enter:

 ```bash
 snakemake